sohamranade/Lisence-plate-recognition-system/README.md

 # opencvplate
-this is a test repository
+This is no more a test repository !!!
+Get serious